 If you want to read some mind-blowing facts & you’re not sure where to look, then check out these 100 awesome facts that will truly make your mind explode!

-The reason the taste of artificial banana flavoring and artificial banana flavored products doesn’t taste like bananas are because it is based on a type of banana that was wiped out by a plague in the 1950s.
+The reason the taste of artificial banana flavoring and artificial banana flavored products doesn’t taste like bananas is that it is based on a type of banana that was wiped out by a plague in the 1950s.

 Australia has over 10,000 beaches.
 You could visit a new beach every day for over 27 years!